Home / Resume / Marketing / Digital Marketing

 What hiring managers actually look for

-Marketing hiring managers want to see that you can drive measurable results, not just manage campaigns.
-Your resume needs to prove you think in terms of ROI, ROAS, and conversion rates.
+Marketing hiring managers want to see that a digital marketing specialist can drive measurable results, not just manage campaigns.
+Your resume needs to prove you think in terms of ROAS, CPA, and conversion rate, and that you can connect channel spend to revenue.

 1. 1

-Campaign performance metrics are non-negotiable Managers look for ROAS, CPA, CTR, and conversion rate improvements tied to specific campaigns or channels.
+Campaign performance metrics are non-negotiable Managers look for ROAS, CPA, CTR, and conversion rate improvements tied to specific campaigns or channels, reported through GA4 and Looker Studio.

 2. 2

-Platform breadth matters Experience across Google Ads, Meta Ads, and at least one additional channel (TikTok, LinkedIn, programmatic) signals versatility.
+Platform breadth matters Hands-on experience across Google Ads, Meta Ads Manager, and at least one additional channel (TikTok, LinkedIn, programmatic) signals that a digital marketing specialist can move budget where it performs.

 3. 3

-Testing discipline separates great marketers from average ones References to A/B testing, creative iteration, and data-driven optimization show that you improve results over time.
+Testing discipline separates great marketers from average ones References to A/B and multivariate testing, conversion rate optimization, and UTM-based attribution show that you improve results over time rather than guessing.

 How to structure your resume, section by section

 The order matters.
-Here's what a strong digital marketing resume guide looks like from top to bottom:
+Here is what a strong digital marketing specialist resume looks like from top to bottom:

 1. Contact header

 Include your name, phone, email, location, and LinkedIn URL.
-If you have a portfolio site or relevant blog, add that too.
+If you have a portfolio site or a Looker Studio dashboard you can share, add that too.

 Example: